ethereum/homestead-guide/source/account-management.rst

   geth --password <passwordfile> account import <keyfile>

 ..
-Note:: Since you can directly copy your encrypted accounts to another ethereum instance, this import/export mechanism is not needed when you transfer an account between nodes.
+Note:: Since you can directly copy your encrypted accounts to another Ethereum instance, this import/export mechanism is not needed when you transfer an account between nodes.

 ..
 Warning:: When you copy keys into an existing node's ``keystore``, the order of accounts you are used to may change.
 Therefore you make sure you either do not rely on the account order or double-check and update the indexes used in your scripts.